Chad Sutliffe, MHA, MED, NHA

-Alisha's professional background is in healthcare management and community health education.
-She has worked at both Spectrum Health and Priority Health and has been in healthcare for over a decade.
+Alisha's professional background is in health care management and community health education.
+She has worked at both Spectrum Health and Priority Health and has been in health care for over a decade.
 Her experiences have been in safety education, quality improvement, life skills management, and marketing.
-Alisha has had a considerable amount of experience in healthcare diversity, health literacy, disease management and healthcare disparities.
-Along with her healthcare background, Alisha has worked with the Grand Rapids Public School system's after-school programming and service learning projects in collaboration with various community organizations.
+Alisha has had a considerable amount of experience in healthcare diversity, health literacy, population health and disease management, and health care disparities.
+Along with her health care background, Alisha has worked with the Grand Rapids Public School system's after-school programming and service learning projects in collaboration with various community organizations.
 She has also worked with transitional housing programs for homeless individuals and families through Dwelling Place, Inc.

-Alisha earned a Bachelor's Degree in Community Health Education, a Masters of Arts in Family and Consumers Sciences (Family Life Education), and is currently pursuing a Doctorate in Educational Leadership (Higher Education), all from Western Michigan University.
+Alisha earned a Bachelor's Degree in Community Health Education, a Master’s Degree in Family and Consumers Sciences (Family Life Education), and a Doctorate in Educational Leadership (Higher Education), all from Western Michigan University.
 Go Broncos!

-She has taught several of the courses in Allied Health Sciences including: Introduction to Health Care, Health Care Research, Health Care Management, Medical Terminology, Ethical and Legal Responsibilities in Health Care and the Allied Health Capstone.
-Additionally, she has developed the newly offered Global Health Care and Holistic Health Care courses.
-She also coordinates the internships for the program.
+She has taught several of the courses in Allied Health and regularly teaches Legal and Ethical Issues for Health Professionals, Global Health Care, Holistic Health Care, and Health Care Management.
+She also coordinates the internships for the AHS program.
 Currently, Alisha is working in collaboration with GRAAHI (Grand Rapids African American Health Institute), on a mentoring program for underrepresented minority students in health professions programs.
-Along with her teaching responsibilities, Alisha is the Inclusion Officer for the College of Health Professions and an Inclusion Champion for the University.
+Along with her teaching responsibilities, Alisha is the Inclusion Officer for the College of Health Professions and an Inclusion Advocate for the University.

-Her research interests center on diversity in health care, health care disparities, global health and recruitment and retention of minority students.
+Alisha’s research interests center on diversity in health care, health care disparities, health professions pipeline programs, microaggressions, global health, and recruitment and retention of underrepresented minority students.

 Advising appointments: https://am.gvsu.edu/amonline/default.aspx?AG=379